 A thorny, drought-tolerant plant, bougainvillea, is an excellent choice for dry locations that need a splash of color.
-There are many varieties and cultivars of this scrambling shrub to suit one’s landscape color theme.
+There are many varieties and cultivars of bougainvillea to suit one’s landscape color theme.
 The bright color is from bracts, while the flowers are small and insignificant.
-Regular trimming and fertilizer are required to maintain a beautiful shape.
+Trim regularly to maintain a beautiful shape.

 Sometimes called paper flower, this bush can be a fire hazard — especially untrimmed plants with dead, paper-like bracts and leaves persisting on the stem.
 Trim dead parts to reduce the fuel load.